ISO 3166-1 alpha-2: User-assigned code elements

 Furthermore, the code element OO is designated as an escape code if the number of regular user-assigned code elements is not sufficient.

 Reserved code elements

 Reserved code elements are codes which have become obsolete, or are required in order to enable a particular user application of the standard but do not qualify for inclusion in ISO 3166-1.
 To avoid transitional application problems and to aid users who require specific additional code elements for the functioning of their coding systems, the ISO 3166/MA, when justified, reserves these codes which it undertakes not to use for other than specified purposes during a limited or indeterminate period of time.

-The reserved alpha-2 codes can be divided into the following four categories: exceptional reservations, transitional reservations, indeterminate reservations, and codes currently agreed not to use.
+The reserved alpha-2 codes are divided into the following three categories: exceptional reservations, transitional reservations, and indeterminate reservations.

 Exceptional reservations

 Exceptionally reserved code elements are codes reserved at the request of national ISO member bodies, governments and international organizations, which are required in order to support a particular application, as specified by the requesting body and limited to such use; any further use of such code elements is subject to approval by the ISO 3166/MA.
 The following alpha-2 codes are currently exceptionally reserved:

 The following alpha-2 codes were previously exceptionally reserved, but are now officially assigned: